 Blogging is becoming more popular every year and new people are searching for “how to start a blog” on Google every day.
 Take a look at some general statistics that show the huge growth of blogging.

-4. WordPress users produce about 70 million new blog posts and 77 million new comments each month.
+9. Users produce about 70 million new posts and 77 million new comments each month.
 (WordPress)

 Blogging Benefits – Statistics, Facts & Figures